haskellfoundation/hs-opt-handbook.github.io/src/glossary.rst

       An Unlifted type is a type where :math:`\bot` *is not* an element of that type.

+   Levity Polymorphism

+      A kind of polymorphism that abstracts over calling conventions which allows levity polymorphic functions to be abstracted over memory layout.
+      See :cite:t:`levityPolymorphism` for a more precise technical definition and discussion.

    Thunk

       A thunk is a special kind of :term:`Closure` that represents a suspended